GustavoMaranhao/RockPaperScissors/README.md

   If instead the match consists of the human player versus a computer player, then all the game options will be enabled, allowing the human player to select what he would like to play while the computer player waits.
 Hovering over a game element will then have a highlight to indicate what is chosen and also a tooltip with what the element can beat in the game.
 The results are then evaluated and a veridict of who won is given, increasing the game rankings as stated previously.

   This project has been tested fully using FireFox Mozilla version 55.0.3 (32 bits), Google Chrome version 61.0.3163.100 (64 bits) and Internet Explorer 11 version 11.608.15063.0 in both desktop versions and mobile ones.

-  Video demonstration:
-  Link to the playable version:https://rockpaperscissorsartifact.bitballoon.com